 NOTE: This estimator is not advice as defined by FCA regs.
 Do not rely upon it to make career or financial decisions.
 Only qualified experts such as your pension administrator can give you a definitive figure.
 It will only cater for standard full- time regular service.
 This site is based on the current view of the new regs, interpretation may change, no accuracy is expressed or implied.

 This estimator is designed to give you a rough idea of how the new pension relates to future pay.
-It does not include inflation, so you get an estimate based on today’s figures.
+Unlike GAD's calculator it does not include inflation, so you get an estimate based on today’s figures.
 In reality each pension year is increased by inflation so it does not lose its value (the rules on negative inflation have yet to change, negative inflation greater than 1.25% will reduce the pension pot).

 Estimator coding errors (hopefully none) or suggestions to Only estimator errors (hopefully none) or suggestions to Send Mail or firstname.lastname@example.org